idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 The `ifstat` tool can be used to query the port's software statistics.

 ### Hardware Statistics
-The following command can be used to review port hardware statistics:
+Use one of the following commands to review port hardware statistics:

-* ip –s link show sw1pX
+`ip –s link show sw1pX`
-* Ifconfig sw1pX
+`Ifconfig sw1pX`
-* ethtool –S sw1pX
+`ethtool –S sw1pX`

 The `ip –s link show` and `ifconfig` commands display basic hardware statistics in rtnl_link_stats64 linux format.
 ```